lizmat/articles/cases-of-UPPER-3.md

 # Hello Goodbye

-> This is part three in the ["Cases of UPPER"](https://dev.to/lizmat/series/35190) series of blog posts.
+> This is part three in the ["Cases of UPPER"](https://dev.to/lizmat/series/35190) series of blog posts, describing the Raku syntax elements that are completely in UPPERCASE.

 The first two parts discussed the four phasers linked to execution stages of the [Raku Programming Language](https://raku.org): [`BEGIN`](https://docs.raku.org/syntax/BEGIN), [`CHECK`](https://docs.raku.org/syntax/CHECK), [`INIT`](https://docs.raku.org/syntax/INIT) and [`END`](https://docs.raku.org/syntax/END).